sudiksha-22f3001123/tds-virtual-ta/README.md

 # TDS Virtual TA

-A Virtual Teaching Assistant for the Tools in Data Science course at IIT Madras.
+A Virtual Teaching Assistant for the Tools in Data Science course at IIT Madras BS Degree in Data Science and Applications

 ## 🧠 Data Sources